 One of the most subtle differences between Sonicare and Oral-B lies in their technology.

-Sonicare uses the vibration technology, also known as the Sonic Technology.
+Sonicare uses vibration technology, also known as Sonic Technology.
 In this technology, the brush head makes side-by-side movements to remove plaque more effectively.
 It makes up to 31,000 strokes per minute to provide maximum brushing accuracy.